spring DIY inspiration: learn how to create organic hanging nests

-- 2 small grapevine nests as my base.
+- Two mall grapevine nests as my base.
 You could also make your own nests.
 I found this fun how-to on line.

-- speckled eggs (I couldn’t find these sold separately so I bought two small nests that came with eggs attached and simply detached the eggs.)
-This link is to some cute blue eggs I found on-line.
+- Speckled Eggs.
+I couldn’t find these sold separately so I bought two small nests that came with eggs attached and simply detached the eggs.

-- hooks to hang from ceiling (these Command hooks worked especially well, see below)
+- Hooks to hang from ceiling.
+These Command hooks worked especially well.

 The rest I gathered from supplies I had around the house.

-- faux flowers that were laying around (doesn’t everyone have gobs of extra faux flowers “laying around”??)
+- Faux flowers that were laying around.
 I bought mine at Michael’s and Hobby Lobby.

-- “fibers“….strings and yarns of different textures and colors that I had collected for scrapbooking (from a past life)
+- Fibers: Strings and yarns of different textures and colors that I had collected for scrapbooking.

 Step 2.
 Decorate Your Organic Hanging Nest